GitHubDragonFly/GitHubDragonFly.github.io/README.md

     - It could possibly open and export current three.js JSON format, with limitations of r111
     - Some animations / skeletons might be off or missing
 - GLTF / FBX / DAE viewers will also export animations to JSON format
+- 3DS viewer is using MeshPhysicalMaterial instead of MeshPhongMaterial
 - PLY+STL / PRWM / VTK viewers can also show a points version of the loaded model and export it as such (if the model is not rather large)
 - Using Animated GIF as a texture is experimental and powered by modified [gif-loader](https://github.com/movableink/three-gif-loader) using [omggif](https://github.com/deanm/omggif) library
     - currently available only in `FBX` `OBJ` `PLY+STL` `PRWM` viewers and should be tried on simple models